austin-1070/two-stage-CMOS-OTA-with-compensation/README.md

 ## Project Overview

-I completed this project to gain additional experience in analog IC design outside of school.
-My goal was to design a two-stage CMOS operational amplifier using LTspice and the TSMC 0.18 μm CMOS process while also meeting a set of performance specifications.
+I completed this project to gain additional experience in analog IC design outside school.
+My goal was to design a two-stage CMOS operational transconductance amplifier using LTspice with the TSMC 0.18 μm CMOS model while also meeting a set of performance specifications.

 I first used hand calculations with IC design equations to estimate transistor dimensions, bias currents, and the compensation network.
 The circuit was then implemented in LTspice and refined through iterative simulation until all design targets were achieved.
-During this process, I gained a much deeper understanding of differential amplifiers, current mirrors, frequency compensation, pole-zero behavior, and the tradeoffs involved in analog circuit design.
+During this process, I gained a deeper understanding of differential amplifiers, pole-zero behavior, and the tradeoffs involved in analog circuit design.

 The design methodology presented here was developed using concepts from *CMOS Analog Circuit Design* by Allen and Holberg along with several IEEE publications on two-stage CMOS operational amplifiers.
 These references served as learning resources throughout the project, while the circuit implementation, simulation, optimization, and verification were completed independently.

 ## Final Results